katjaforbes-CX/MCX_Strategic_Reasoning_Kit/Machine_Customer_Type_Prompt.md

-# Machine Customer Persona Exploration Prompt
+# Machine Customer Type Exploration Prompt

-Use this prompt with the **Machine Customer Persona Template** to explore and define a machine customer for any industry.
+Use this prompt with the **Machine Customer Type Template** to explore and define a machine customer for any industry.
 Ideal for strategy sessions, speculative design, and LLM-based simulations.

 ---

 ## Prompt: Exploring Emerging Machine Customers in Your Industry

 **Task:**
-Using the Machine Customer Persona Template (with sliders and structured fields), help me explore and define a potential or emerging machine customer in the context of my industry.
+Using the Machine Customer Type Template (with sliders and structured fields), help me explore and define a potential or emerging machine customer in the context of my industry.

 ---

 ## Instructions:

 1. Assume this machine customer is either currently forming or will be relevant within the next 1–3 years.
-2. Populate each of the 10 sections of the persona template thoughtfully:
+2. Populate each of the 10 sections of the type template thoughtfully:
    - Ground your responses in current trends, systems, or likely future behavior.
    - Where knowledge is limited, make plausible inferences based on similar customer patterns.
 3. Rate the following sliders from 1–5 and justify each: